DworkinLab/episodicSequenceData/Analysis_with_R.md

 grep 'X' ${sync}/${project_name}_main.sync > ${sync}/${project_name}_X.sync
 ```

-.sync files for each different chromsome
+Have a .sync files for each different chromsome

+### Split into differently sized files

 Depending on the size, these may be able to run individually (likely possible with small 4th) but R only works if using smaller data sets: may need to break up further